Lloyd M. Mustin: Early life and career

 Mustin was born on July 30, 1911, at the Navy Yard, Philadelphia, Pennsylvania, to a family steeped in naval tradition.
 His father, Captain Henry C. Mustin, USN, was a pioneer naval aviator who established the first naval air station and launched the first aircraft from a ship underway.
 The destroyer USS Mustin (DD-413) was named for him along with the Henry C. Mustin Naval Air Facility and the Mustin Beach Club at NAS Pensacola.
-Mustin's father died when he was twelve years old and his mother married Vice Admiral George Murray, USN, a close friend and one-time student of Mustin's father.
+Mustin's father died when he was twelve years old and his mother, Corinne DeForest Montague (great-granddaughter of Commodore Arthur Sinclair and a first cousin and close confidante of Wallis Simpson), married Vice Admiral George Murray, USN, a close friend and one-time student of Mustin's father.
 Murray was captain of USS Enterprise (CV-6) during the Battle of Midway and the Doolittle Raid.
 At the end of the war, he accepted the surrender of Japan in the Marianas on behalf of Commander in Chief, Pacific Fleet and Pacific Ocean Areas.

 The destroyer USS Sinclair (DD-275) was named for Mustin's twice-great-grandfather, Commodore Arthur Sinclair, USN, who commanded the US Naval Squadron on Lake Ontario during the War of 1812.
 Additionally, his great grandfather, Captain Arthur Sinclair, USN, commanded one of Commodore Perry's ships in the opening of Japan.
 Mustin's great-uncle, LT Arthur Sinclair, fought in CSS Virginia during the Battle of Hampton Roads and in CSS Alabama during her sinking in the Battle of Cherbourg.
 His maternal uncle was General George Barnett, 12th Commandant of the United States Marine Corps, for whom the attack transport USS Barnett (APA-5) was named.